Aquatics Tank Set Up Guide

 2.The heater should be added in a position in which it will be fully submerged.
 For best heat dissipation into the tank have the heater in a slanted position.

 4.All electrical equipment should use ‘drip loops’ to stop water damage.
-This means that should be a loop in the wire, or the wire should go below the plug socket, to stop water and condensation running into the socket.
+This means that there should be a loop in the wire, or the wire should go below the plug socket, to stop water and condensation running into the socket.
 A cable tie can also be used stop water travelling down the outside of the wire

 Warning: Do not turn on heaters and pumps until they are fully submerged!
 Also removing heaters from water while on may cause them damage.